Slovo: Russian Sign Language Dataset: Experiments

 \section{Experiments}

-\textbf{Models.} Addressing the challenge of recognizing sign language necessitates the utilization of formidable and expansive models endowed with the capacity to analyze video data.
-We utilized a group of 3 pre-trained on Kinetics dataset models: ResNet3D-50 as a baseline, Swin-large~\cite{liu2022video} both with I3D~\cite{carreira2017quo} head, and MViTv2-small~\cite{li2022mvitv2} with MViT-Head.
-The SLR task requires lightweight models for real-time use; however, Swin-small showed poor results and was replaced by Swin-large.
-The MViTv2 and Swin demonstrate state-of-the-art performance in various image recognition benchmarks and can accurately analyze video input.
+\textbf{Models.} Addressing the challenge of recognizing sign language necessitates the utilization of formidable and lightweight models endowed with the capacity to analyze video data.
+Multiscale Vision Transformer (MViT)~\cite{fan2021multiscale} model was specifically designed for video recognition tasks and provides a significant performance gain over concurrent video transformers that rely on large-scale external pre-training and are several times more costly in computation and parameters.
+Creating a multiscale pyramid of features, MViT models effectively connect the principles of transformers with multiscale feature hierarchies.
+An Improved MViT architecture (MViTv2)~\cite{li2022mvitv2} proves to be a robust general backbone for computer vision tasks in the video domain.

+The MViTv2 demonstrates state-of-the-art performance in various video recognition benchmarks and can accurately analyze video input.
+Therefore its small version was chosen as the baseline, we utilized Swin-large~\cite{liu2022video} and ResNet3D-50~\cite{resnet}, all pre-trained on the Kinetics dataset.

-\textbf{Data Pre-processing.} The samples were resized to (300, 300) first; after, augmentations, different for each model, were applied to the resized samples.
-MViTv2-small and Swin-large trained with a horizontal flip and sharpness augmentations, whereas ResNet3D -- with the same horizontal flip, salt random noise, and color jitter.
+\textbf{Data Pre-processing.} The samples were resized on the maximum side to 300 pixels.
+MViTv2-small and Swin-large trained with a horizontal flip and sharpness augmentations, whereas ResNet3D-50 -- with the same horizontal flip, salt random noise, and color jitter.
 Horizontal flip augmentation is used to bring the data distribution to the real because RSL signs do not change the meaning of mirror reflection.
-Finally, the videos were padded to (300, 300) and randomly cropped to 224.
+Finally, the videos were padded to (300, 300) and randomly cropped to 224 pixels.